andompesta/andompesta.github.io/_posts/2022-11-13-efficent-data-preprocessing.md

     </figure>
 </div>

-The results show that a setting with 5 processes is the fastest as it can process 74 batches per second (BpS), which is a 172 % improvement over the default configuration (threaded with 10 workers).
+The results show that a setting with 5 processes is the fastest as it can process `74` batches per second (BpS), which is a `172 %` improvement over the default configuration (threaded with 10 workers).
-74 batches per seconds might sounds not that much, but the computaitonal cost of a deep model would likley be order of magnitue larger, even if working in a data-parallel settings.
+`74` batches per second might seem like a bad result, but the computational cost of a deep model would likely be an order of magnitude larger, even if working in a data-parallel setting.
-Thus, most of the research focuses on speed up the model computational time with strategies like: model pruning, mixed-percisios, ecc.
+Thus, most of the research focuses on speeding up the model computational time with strategies like model pruning, mixed-precision, ecc.

 ## Tabular Datasets

-Tabular datasets are common in reccomandation systems (RecSys) applications where the objective is to score (user, item) or (query, document) pairs.
+Tabular datasets are commonly found in recommendation systems (RecSys) applications where the objective is to score (user, item) or (query, document) pairs.
-Reccomandation systems have key differences w.r.t. others deep learning application:
+RecSys have key differences w.r.t. other deep learning applications:
-  - most of the applications are real-time; thus the models need to satisfy tight latency constraints;
+  - many recommendation applications need to perform in a real-time environment; thus the models need to satisfy tight latency constraints;
-  - the dataets are usually extreamly large since it is extreamly inexpencive to collecting (weakly) labeled examples;
+  - the datasets are usually large since the collection of (weakly) labelled examples is inexpensive;
-  - the inputs are composed by a large set of handcrafted fetures.
+  - the inputs are composed of a large set of handcrafted features.

-In the RecSys settings, efficent dataloading pipelines are an extreamly importnat component of the training phase as the computational costs of the models is relativly small w.r.t. the loading operations.
+In the RecSys settings, efficient data-loading pipelines are an extremely important component of the training phase as the computational cost of the model is relatively small w.r.t. the loading operations.
-Note that, this is the exact opposit of the traditional deep learning environment, thus the multi-worker solution might perform poorly.
+Note that, this is the exact opposite of the traditional deep learning environment, thus the multi-worker solution might perform poorly.
-To this end, custom designed solutions for tabular datasets such as [NVIDIA Merlin](https://github.com/NVIDIA-Merlin) emerged.
+To this end, custom-designed solutions for tabular datasets such as [NVIDIA Merlin](https://github.com/NVIDIA-Merlin) emerged.
-Merlin is a complete toolkit for hardware accellerated RecSys systems build on top of Dask, cuDF and Rapids.
+Merlin is a complete toolkit for hardware-accelerated RecSys systems built on top of Dask, cuDF and Rapids.
-[Merlin dataloaders](https://github.com/NVIDIA-Merlin/dataloader) are specifcally built for the RecSys usecase; thus it lerverages cuDF to efficenlty load data into the GPUs and [DLPack](https://github.com/dmlc/dlpack) to transfer the data to the appropriate backend framework (usually Tensorflow, PyTorch or JAX).
+[Merlin dataloader](https://github.com/NVIDIA-Merlin/dataloader) is a package specifcally built for the RecSys usecase; it leverages cuDF to efficiently load data into the GPUs and [DLPack](https://github.com/dmlc/dlpack) to transfer the data to the appropriate backend framework (usually Tensorflow, PyTorch or JAX).

-To evaluate the importance of having efficent dataloading solutions in this settings, a benchmark of Petastorm, Tensorflow Datasets with TFRecords and  Merlin dataloaders is conducted.
+To evaluate the importance of having efficient data-loading solutions in this setting, a benchmark of Petastorm, Tensorflow Datasets with TFRecords and  Merlin dataloader is conducted.
-The dataset used of the experiment is composed of ~8 M examples.
+The dataset used for the experiment is composed of ~8 M examples.
-Each row is composed by 100 columns containing only scala values.
+Each row is composed of 100 columns containing only scalar values.
 A batch is 64 examples is loaded at each step.

-The following setups are used to fine-tune each solutions:
+The following setups are used to fine-tune each framework:
- - Petastorm uses 5 or 10 workers in a thread or process based solutions
+  - Petastorm uses 5 or 10 workers in a thread or process-based solutions;
- - Tensorflow uses 5 or 10 workers for reading and parsing the TFRecords
+  - Tensorflow uses 5 or 10 workers for reading and parsing the TFRecords;
- - Merlin dataloaders uses the default configuration
+  - Merlin uses the default configuration.

 <div style="text-align:center;" id="fig:dataloader-tabular-bnc">
     <figure>
         <img src="{{site.baseurl}}/assets/img/efficent_data_preprocessing/dataloader-tablular-bnc.png" style="max-width: 98%">
         <figcaption style="font-size:small;">
-            Figure 4: Bencharking of dataloaders for tabular datasets.
+            Figure 4: Benchmarking of dataloaders for tabular datasets.
+The results demonstrate how the custom-design proposed by Merlin achieves 5x to 1000x better performance against other deep learning solutions.
         </figcaption>
     </figure>
 </div>

-Fig. [[4]](#fig:dataloader-tabular-bnc) highlight how a general purpouse solution like Petastomr does not fit the RecSys settings as it is more than 1000x slower than Merlin.
+Fig. [[4]](#fig:dataloader-tabular-bnc) highlights how a general-purpose solution like Petastorm does not fit the RecSys settings as it is more than 1000x slower than Merlin.
-Tensorflow Datasets are showing decent performances, but handling TFRecords is challenging as they require large disk space and need to know the schema to be parsed.
+Tensorflow Datasets are showing decent performances, but handling TFRecords is challenging as they consume a large amount of disk space and need to know the dataset schema at parsing time.
-Without much surprise Merlin demonstrate astonising performances being more than 4000 batch per seconds with is about 5 times faster than Tensorflow, while being almost a plug and play solution if the datasets is stored in a parquet format.
+Without many surprises, Merlin demonstrates astonishing performances being more than 4000 batches per second with is about 5 times faster than Tensorflow while being almost a plug-and-play solution if the datasets are stored in a parquet format.
-Unfortunetly, Merlin does not support any other datatype than numerica values; thus strings needs to be encoded as part of the preprocessing step.
+Unfortunately, Merlin does not support any other datatype than numerical values; thus datasets containing strings and multi-dimensional arrays are not supported.

 # Refereces